jsgiraldoh/simple-java-maven-app/README.md

 main application works as expected.
 The results of these tests are saved to a JUnit XML report.

+## Continuous Integration

+This repository includes a GitHub Actions workflow at `.github/workflows/maven.yml` that runs on push and pull requests to `master`.
+It uses JDK 17 and runs `mvn -B verify`, publishing test artifacts.

 The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial and the `jenkins/scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes